 - Bayview: 9pm & midnight

-Along with spectacular views of the Harbour, enjoy an experience of the wild kind, welcome in the New Year at Taronga, and make your new yearโs resolution For the Wild!
-Bid farewell to 2023 and welcome in 2024 with them!
-Taronga Zoo is renowned as one of the most memorable foreshore venues for New Yearโs Eve, offering a unique experience for couples and individuals and a fun, safe and stress-free atmosphere for families.
+Along with spectacular views of the Harbour, enjoy an experience of the wild kind, welcome in the New Year at Taronga, and make your New Year’s resolution For the Wild!
+Bid farewell to 2024 and welcome in 2024 with them!
+Taronga Zoo is renowned as one of New Year’s Eve’s most memorable foreshore venues, offering a unique experience for couples and individuals and a fun, safe and stress-free atmosphere for families.

 - Address: Bradleys Head Road, Mosman